Undocumented Immigrant Married to a Citizen

 This is not without risk.

-If you have been present in the U.S. without authorization for between 180 and 365 days, you may have a 3-year bar to reentering the country.
+If you have been present in the U.S. without authorization for between 180 and 365 days, you may have a 3-year bar to reenter the country.
 Accumulating more than a year of unauthorized presence typically triggers a 10-year reentry bar.

 Fortunately, these bars are sometimes waivable.
 If you can convince a consular officer that your being outside the U.S. puts undue hardship on your U.S. citizen spouse or children, he or she may waive the reentry bar.